stevelatif/articles/blogs/hello-world.md

 program that will print a message every time it receives a packet on an interface.
 As in part 3 we will use the loopback interface.
 This will show how to print a message from the kernel.
-This is analogous to using 'bpf_printk' in the eBPF programs built in the C language This will involve only a few more lines of code and will follow the same build and deployment process in the previous chapter.
+This is analogous to using 'bpf_printk' in the eBPF programs in C, see [here](https://github.com/libbpf/libbpf-bootstrap/blob/master/examples/c/kprobe.bpf.c_ul

+This will involve only a few more lines of code and will follow the same build and deployment process as in the previous chapter.

 # Generating the code